-If you’re wondering where to book a Platinum Jubilee afternoon tea, we’ve cherry-picked the best places for a regal twist on the classic scones and sandwiches.
+If you’re wondering where to book a Platinum Jubilee afternoon tea, we’ve cherry-picked the best places in London for a regal twist on the classic scones and sandwiches

 The Goring’s history is inextricably linked to the Royal Family: the only hotel with a Royal Warrant, it was a favourite with royalty attending from all over the world for the Queen’s Coronation in 1953.
 The Goring’s Jubilee Afternoon Tea has fabulous cakes including a strawberry and raspberry Crown Diplomat Tart and Her Majesty’s Royal Fruit Cake.
 The hotel has created special cocktails for the occasion too: the Jubilee Fizz, a Champagne cocktail topped with a flourish of gold leaf, and the Coronation Cup, which features sloe gin, pomegranate, plum and Dubonnet – Her Majesty’s favourite aperitif.

 Cliveden, a storied five-star hotel in Berkshire, has long been a byword for glamour and luxury and has played host to the great and the good ever since William Waldorf Astor bought the historic house as a country retreat in 1893.
 Afternoon tea at Cliveden comes with a view of the magnificent Grade I-listed formal gardens: a truly regal setting.
 The Platinum Jubilee Afternoon Tea consists of favourite dishes from England, Scotland, Wales and Ireland and includes chocolate biscuit cake, said to be the Queen’s favourite.